ilyagr/jj/docs/github.md

 prefer that you keep your commits clean by rewriting them and then force-pushing[^2].

+[^1]: This is a GitHub Style review, as GitHub currently only is able to compare branches.

+[^2]: If you're wondering why we prefer clean commits in this project, see e.g. [this blog post][stacked]

 ### Adding new commits

 If your project prefers that you address review comments by adding commits on